pgEdge/cli/cli/scripts/ace_readme.md

 - `--quiet`: Suppress non-essential output
 - `--generate-report`: Create a detailed report of repair operations
 - `--upsert-only`: Only perform inserts/updates, skip deletions
-- `--insert-only`: Only perform inserts, skip updates and deletions
+- `--insert-only`: Only perform inserts, skip updates and deletions.
+Note: This option uses `INSERT INTO ...
+ON CONFLICT DO NOTHING`.
+So, if there are identical rows with different values, this option alone is not enough to fully repair the table.
 - `--fix-nulls`: Fix NULL values by comparing across nodes (special use case)

 ### Examples